A Vibronic Coupling Model to Study the Nonadiabatic Dynamics of Polyenes: Conclusions

 This paper has described a protocol for performing nonadiabatic excited state dynamics in polyenes, with the aim of applying it to carotenoids with $C_{2h}$ symmetry.
 To that end, we have taken hexatriene as a model system and constructed a linear vibronic coupling model from the one-dimensional extended Hubbard-Peierls Hamiltonian.
 Using exact diagonalization we calculated the potential energy surfaces and the inter-state coupling constants of low-lying electronic states.

-Following photoexcitation, we simulated the nonadiabatic dynamics for the quantum phonon LVC Hamiltonian, using the short iterative Lanczos propagator (SILP) method.
-The long-time $1B_u$ population of the model gave results in the range of previous theoretical results found using \textit{ab initio} electronic structure methods.
+Following photoexcitation, we simulated the nonadiabatic dynamics for the quantum-phonon LVC Hamiltonian, using the short iterative Lanczos propagator (SILP) method.
+The long-time $1B_u$ population of the model gave results within the range of previous theoretical results found using \textit{ab initio} electronic structure methods and MCTDH\cite{komaindaInitioBenchmarkStudy2016}, indicating the robustness of our protocol.

 Using SILP results as a benchmark, we assessed the performance of three quantum-classical approaches, which are able to more efficiently simulate excited state dynamics in polyenes.
 We compared performance for the two-state LVC model at the physically relevant parameter set and for parameter scans about these values.